sahu-virendra-1908/project/README.md

 🏆 Hackathon Ready

-✔ Real-world OSS problem
+✔ Solves a real OSS problem
 ✔ Live deployment
 ✔ AI-powered automation
 ✔ GitHub-native workflow
-✔ Clean architecture
+✔ Clean, scalable architecture

-⭐ If you find this useful, please star the repository!
+⭐ If you find this useful, please star the repository.
 Built with ❤️ for the open-source community.